Home › Blog › What is Product Feedback & How to Collect it: An Actionable Guide

 According to Anthony W. Ulwick, founder of Strategyn, most companies approach customer feedback incorrectly.
 They ask customers for solutions instead of outcomes.

-For example, the customers might say they want to be able to record videos using the app, and when companies deliver these solutions, it is observed that they don’t pan out as expected.
+For example, customers might say they want to be able to record videos using the app, and when companies deliver these solutions, it is observed that they don’t pan out as expected.

 Anthony states that the reason is, the customers are not experts in innovations.
 Instead, the companies should only ask for outcomes like ‘what do you want the product to do for you.’